graphistry/graphistry-cli/docs/configure.md

 * More advanced administrators may edit `docker-compose.yml` .
 Maintenance is easier if you never edit it.
 * Custom TLS is via editing `Caddyfile`([Caddy docs](https://caddyserver.com/docs/automatic-https)) and mounting your certificates via `docker-compose.yml` ([Caddy Docker docs](https://github.com/abiosoft/caddy-docker)).
 Caddy supports LetsEncrypt with automatic renewal, custom certificates and authorities, and self-signed certificates.

+## SSO

+Contact staff for setting up social logins to GitHub/Google, and support for exposing additional SSO layers to further social logins and/or internal systems like LDAP.

 ## TLS

-We encourage everyone to use HTTPS over HTTP, especially through the automatic TLS option
+We encourage everyone to use HTTPS over HTTP, especially through the automatic TLS option, for [securing authentication](authentication.md)

 ### Setup free Automatic TLS